SOAS University of London Master Scholarship for Developing Countries in UK, 2020

-The SOAS University of London is pleased to offer a master funding for highly motivated students of developing countries.
+The SOAS University of London is pleased to offer a master scholarship for highly motivated students of developing countries.
 The Felix scholarship covers the full cost of tuition fees; living costs and return airfare.The Felix Non- Indian Scholarship has been initiated to support the international education of talented students from developing countries.
 In order to be eligible candidates must have a first-class Bachelor’s degree from a University or comparable institution.

 This scholarship is aimed primarily at candidates who are nationals of Afghanistan, Syria, Iran, Iraq, Palestine territories (West Bank and Gaza) living in their country of origin.